ekzyis/ChaCha-CT2/README.md

 # ChaCha-CT2
-ChaCha Cipher + Visualization for CrypTool 2.
+ChaCha Cipher Visualization as a plugin for CrypTool 2.
 Bachelor thesis.
+(Thesis paper can be found [here](https://github.com/ekzyis/ChaCha-Thesis))

 ### How to build and run
 1. Download Codebase for [CrypTool 2](https://www.cryptool.org/de/cryptool2).
 Read the [documentation](https://www.cryptool.org/de/ct2-dokumentation) of CT2 for how to do this.